vpkg-project/vpkg/README.md

-get [packages]                             Fetch and installs packages from the registry or the git repo. help                                       Prints this help message. info                                       Show project's package information. init [--format=vpkg|vmod]                  Creates a package manifest file into the current directory.
-Defaults to "vpkg". install                                    Reads the package manifest file and installs the necessary packages. migrate manifest [--format=vpkg|vmod]      Migrate manifest file to a specified format. remove [packages]                          Removes packages update                                     Updates packages. version                                    Prints the version of this program.
+get [packages]                             Fetch and installs packages from the registry or the git repo. help                                       Prints this help message. info                                       Show project's package information. init                                       Creates a package manifest file into the current directory.
+Defaults to "vpkg". install                                    Reads the package manifest file and installs the necessary packages. migrate manifest                           Migrate manifest file to a specified format. release                                    Release a new version of the module. remove [packages]                          Removes packages test                                       Tests the current lib/app. update                                     Updates the packages. version                                    Prints the version of this program.

 OPTIONS

+--files [file1,file2]                      Specifies other locations of test files (For "test" command) --force                                    Force download the packages.
---global, -g                               Installs the modules/packages into the `.vmodules` folder.
+--format [vpkg|vmod]                       Specifies file format used to init manifest.
+(For "migrate" and "init" commands) --global, -g                               Installs the modules/packages into the ".vmodules" folder.
---force                                    Force download the packages.
+--inc [major|minor|patch]                  Increments the selected version of the module/package.
+(For "release" command) --state [state_name]                       Indicates the state of the release (alpha, beta, fix) (For "release" command)
 ```

 ## vpkg API